TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 There - wasn't that easy?

-#### Work In Progress.
+### Work In Progress.

 But all is not always fun and games in the world of NeuroGentoo.
 Arguably the most important software packages for neuropsychology and brain imaging - [AFNI](http://en.wikipedia.org/wiki/Afni), [FSL](http://en.wikipedia.org/wiki/FMRIB_Software_Library), and [SPM](http://en.wikipedia.org/wiki/Spm) - got stuck in the pull phase.
 Apparently the packages do not really meet Gentoo security, build, and file management exigences and need to be patched - quite a bit.
 Yours truly currently lacks the knowledge and the time needed to acquire the knowledge to perform such patches.
 The maintainers of gentoo-science apparently lack the impetus.
-Help would be much appreciated.
+Help would be much appreciated!

 But the good news is:
 The packages kind of work!
 Not yet well enough for the gentoo-science overlay, but perhaps well enough for you and me.
-So, these are the packages we are still working on (and which you can use):
+So, these are the packages we are still working on (and which you can already use):

 * sci-biology/**afni** - relevant [pull request](https://github.com/gentoo-science/sci/pull/115)